JChakravorthy/kinesis-analytics-data-generator/README.md

 process has been completed you will be presented with a URL link which will take you to the Kinesis Data Generator web page itself.
 From here you just need to type in your cognito login credentials and you can start to create a data feed schema and start sending a ton of test data to your chosen Kinesis stream.
 The schema defintion can range from the very simple to  more complex examples like apache log entries.
-You can even specify a schema where some data points can only take limited or randoam values. one shown belowbelow whereby you can specify certain limited or random values.
-In my own case I chose to create the following schema to produce a set of dummy temperature data.
-As you can see the sensorId is a random value between 1 and 50, the temperature must be between 10 and 150 and the status field can only take one of three values.
+You can even specify a schema where some data points can only take a limited or random set of values.
+In my own case I chose to create the schema shown below to produce a set of dummy temperature data.
+This schema defines a sensorId field that is a random value between 1 and 50, the currentTemperature field must lie between 10 and 150 and the status field can only take one of three values.

 ```